 The cost to repair a leaking oil filter housing also varies with each vehicle and engine, but the typical range in our area (San Diego) is anywhere from $400 to $1500.

-Check out some of our other articles like where to get BMW suspension repairs in San Diego and learn about BMW spark plugs and Maximizing Your BMW's Performance with the Right Fuel.
+Check out some of our other articles like where to get BMW suspension repairs in San Diego and learn about BMW spark plugs , Maximizing Your BMW's Performance with the Right Fuel, and BMW Engine Overheating: Symptoms, Causes & Repair .